marota/ExpertOp4Grid/docs/GETTING_STARTED.rst

                             If 1, will generate plots of the different grid topologies managed by alphadeesp and store it in alphadeesp/ressources/output --chronicscenario | -c string
-                            Name of the folder //TODO
-                            By default, the first available chronic scenario will be chosen, i.e. argument is 0 --timestep | -t int
+                            Name of the folder containing the chronic scenario to consider By default, the first available folder will be chosen --timestep | -t int
                             Integer representing the timestep number at
                             which we want to run alphadeesp simulation